trelau/pyOCCT/docs/source/tkits.rst

     shape = ExchangeBasic.read_step('model.step')

-The ``ExchangeBasic`` utility is just a class with simple static methods to read and write data.
-For now it is a minimal set of utilities for only the simplest forms of data exchange.
-See the source code for further information.
+The ``ExchangeBasic`` class uses only simple static methods to read and write data.

 Topology
 ========